Mintbase/Grants-Program/applications/bubblemint-application.md

 #### Why Shardeez?

-Tagline: Shardeez are "Sharded Blocks" on an eco-mission.
+**Tagline**: Shardeez are "Sharded Blocks" on an Eco-mission.

 1. They look crazy cool.
-NEAR needs something like this.
+NEAR needs something like this!
 2. Our team agreed on utility: an ecological mission.
 The [Shardeez DAO](https://app.astrodao.com/dao/shardeez.sputnik-dao.near) will fund environmental projects.
 3. Sharded blockchains are the **future for settlement layers**.
 Shardeez are their mascot.
 4. We love our story and rarity trait formation.
 The 13 Clans are in groups of Eco-Defenders, Ecocidal Maniacs, and Degens.
 Each item has a Genesis Block, a Shardness Level, and a Clan.
 Each Clan has a King and Queen.